AxelCox/inside/README.md

-# A Simple Python Flask Application built and deployed with Kubernetes
+# A Simple Python Flask Application built and deployed to Kubernetes

 ## Code Overview and Understanding the application